Table of Contents

 If you are going to use your shed as an office, you will definately want to have it insulated.
 In the winter you want it insulated for keeping heat in.
 In the summer, you want it insulated to keep the cool in if you have an air conditioner.

-I use this portable air conditionerOpens in a new tab. in my office.
+I use this portable air conditioner in my office.

 Companies like Dutch Barn Builders will insulate for you or you may desire to do the job yourself.
 In colder climates, you may want to upgrade your shed to 2″x6″ wall studs when ordering to allow thicker insulation.
-Here is an excellent tutorialOpens in a new tab. for insulating a wooden shed.
+Here is an excellent tutorial for insulating a wooden shed.

 Don’t forget to insulate the floor.
 You will be surprised at the difference this makes in keeping your building warm in the winter.